GraceXu182/gracexu182.github.io/README.md

 ## Presentations & Talks

 > **2022**

+> - 8/30/2022,  I will give an oral presentation on "A multi-graph Gaussian embedding method with uncertainty quantification for Alzheimer's disease progression prediction" in the 22nd [BIOMAG](https://biomag2020.org/) Conference (University of Birmingham, Birmingham, UK).

 > - 4/25/2022, our recent work on the *"Hyperbolic graph embedding of magnetoencephalography brain networks to study brain alterations in patients with subjective cognitive decline"* was presented in the [MIT MGB AI Cures Conference 2022](https://www.mitmgb.ai/) (Samberg Center, MIT)
 > - 3/14/2022, gave a webinar presentation on "Graph Embedding with Uncertainty Quantification for Diverse Applications" in the [PhILMs: Physics-Informed Learning Machines Center](https://www.pnnl.gov/projects/PHILMS) at the [Pacific Northwest National Laboratory](https://www.pnnl.gov/about).